Update: This page was updated on January 2, 2020 to reflect changes made to the welcome offer.

 As far as cash-back cards go, the Scotia Momentum Visa Infinite is often one that is listed as front of the pack.
 I decided to take a look myself and see if this is the card to end my rewards point heartbreak.

 This card has several different tiers of cash-back rewards.

-The card does come with a $99 annual fee, but luckily, Scotiabank waives it in the first year.
+The card does come with a steep $120 annual fee.

 You’ll also have access to a complimentary concierge service to help you plan your trip, make reservations, or snag tickets to a show.

 Having an elite credit card also gives you access to a plethora of different insurance benefits, including but not limited to: